Missamma: Plot

-Gopalam, the zamindar of Appapuram, establishes a high school named after his elder daughter Mahalakshmi.
-As a child, she went missing during a pilgrimage in Kakinada.
-Conditions at the school deteriorate due to mismanagement by Gopalam's nephew A. K. Raju, an amateur detective.
-This is exacerbated by Panthulu, an ayurvedic doctor and teacher in the school, who is more interested in using students to prepare ayurvedic medicines.
-Gopalam decides to replace them with a married pair of male and female graduates.
-Besides teaching at the school, he hoped that they would also train his younger daughter, Sita, in traditional music and dance.
+Gopalam, the zamindar of Appapuram, establishes a high school in memory of his elder daughter Mahalakshmi, who went missing as a child during a trip to Kakinada.
+The school suffers from mismanagement under Gopalam's detective nephew, A. K. Raju, and Panthulu, an ayurvedic doctor and teacher who uses students for labour.
+To reform the institution, Gopalam decides to hire a qualified, married couple to serve as teachers and instruct his younger daughter, Sita, in music and dance.